svtk/AtomicKotlinCourse/Functional Programming/Operations on Collections/Exercise 2/task.md

 ## Operations on Collections (#2)

-Implement the `operation` lambda body so that the predicates in the example produced the specified results.
+The starter code contains a skeleton for a lambda named `operation` which is used as a predicate in several function calls on a `List`.
+Implement `operation` so the function calls produce the specified results.